elastic/elasticsearch/docs/internal/GeneralArchitectureGuide.md

 ## Backwards Compatibility

+major releases are mostly about breaking compatibility and dropping deprecated functionality.

 Elasticsearch versions are composed of three pieces of information: the major version, the minor version, and the patch version, in that order (major.minor.patch).
-Patch releases are typically bug fixes; minor releases are improvements; and major releases contain new features.
+Patch releases are typically bug fixes; minor releases contain improvements / new features;
+and major releases essentially break compatibility and enable removal of deprecated functionality.
 As an example, each of 8.0.0, 8.3.0 and 8.3.1 specifies an exact release version.
 They all have the same major version (8) and the last two have the same minor version (8.3).
 Multiversion compatibility within a cluster, or backwards compatibility with older version nodes, is guaranteed across specific versions.

 ### Transport Layer Backwards Compatibility

-Elasticsearch nodes can communicate over the network with all older version nodes in the same major release: all the older minor and patch releases within that same major version.
-All versions within one major version X are also compatible with the last minor version releases of the previous major version, e.g. (X-1).last.x.
+Elasticsearch nodes can communicate over the network with all node versions within the same major release.
+All versions within one major version X are also compatible with the last minor version releases of the previous major version, i.e. (X-1).last.
 More concretely, all 8.x.x version nodes can communicate with all 7.17.x version nodes.

 ### Index Format Backwards Compatibility